Support for home learning, (click on resource to download):

 Children in Year One follow the National Curriculum 2014 for primary schools.
 The subjects taught are: English, Maths and Science, (core subjects), Art and Design, Computing, Design and Technology, Geography, History, Music, Physical Education.
-Further details of the learning for these subjects can be seen below in the half-termly topic plans.

 Click here to view the English coverage for Year One.

 Click here to view the Science coverage for Year One.

 We are also required to teach religious education to all pupils and follow the Croydon Scheme of Work.